rebullm/Bennett-Lab-website-v1.1/index.md

 {% capture text %}

 We develop and evaluate criteria and CDS tools consistent with the NIH-supported FAIR principles.
-Whenever possible,
+Whenever possible, we use open-source (reusability) and crossplatform
-we use open-source (reusability) and cross-platform (interoperability) analytic software.
+(interoperability) analytic software.
 We share that software on GitHub (accessibility) with digital object identifiers (findability).

 {%
   include button.html